andygill/haverscript/README.md

 # Haverscript

-Haverscript is a lightweight Python library designed to manage LLM interactions.
-Haverscript used [Ollama](https://ollama.com) by default but can use any API with a simple adapter.
-Haverscript streamlines LLM interactions by utilizing immutability, taking care of context construction automatically, and having a flexible and composable middleware support.
-This reduces the complexity of managing LLM workflows, and allows for rapid experimentation of ideas.
+Haverscript is a Python library for interacting with Large Language Models (LLMs).
+Haverscript's concise syntax and powerful middleware allows for rapid protyping with new use cases for LLMs, prompt engineering, and experimenting in the emering field of LLM powered agents.
+Haverscript uses [Ollama](https://ollama.com) by default but can use any OpenAI-style LLM API with a simple adapter.

+This is version 0.2 of Haverscript.
+The big change from 0.1 is the introduction of middleware which cleans up various ad-hoc concepts from 0.1, and gives a more principled basis for future tooling.

 ## First Example